Boston College: Campuses

 The Boston College campus is known generally as the "Heights" and to some as the "Crowned Hilltop" due largely to its location and presence of buildings featuring gothic towers reaching into the sky.
 The main campus is also listed on the National Register of Historic Places.

 The University also encompasses the Connors Family Retreat and Conference Center in Dover, Massachusetts, the Weston Observatory in Weston, Massachusetts, and various other properties in the region.

-Chestnut Hill campus
+Chestnut Hill Campus

 Aerial view of the Chestnut Hill main campus.

-Boston College's main campus, located in Chestnut Hill, 6 mi west of downtown Boston, is 175 acres and features over 120 buildings set atop a hill overlooking the Chestnut Hill Reservoir.
+Boston College's main campus is located in Chestnut Hill, 6 mi west of downtown Boston, is 175 acres and features over 120 buildings set atop a hill overlooking the Chestnut Hill Reservoir.

 The campus is accessible via the Boston College station, situated at St. Ignatius Gate.
 This station serves as the western terminus of the Massachusetts Bay Transportation Authority (MBTA) Green Line's B branch (also known as the "Boston College" line), connecting the university to downtown Boston and other destinations.